EDITORIAL: Ignore the dumber Trump tweets and rescue Puerto Rico

 Will it be enough?
 We don’t know.
 How do you measure “enough” when responding to a disaster?
 We’re inclined to agree with Hillary Clinton, though, that Trump should tap the Navy to assist in the effort, and Congress should be prepared to spend billions of dollars on the long-term recovery costs.

 Trump was not inaccurate when he tweeted that Puerto Rico faced crippling financial problems long before Irma and Maria.
-But his implication that the burden for resolving the crisis is largely on Puerto Rico — that the money is “owed” to “Wall Street and the banks” — is predictably simplistic.
+But his implication that the burden for resolving the crisis is largely on Puerto Rico — that the money is “owed” to “Wall Street and the banks” — is simplistic.
 Puerto Rico’s financial problems are a result of its leaders’ bad decisions, the financial and political strictures that come with being a commonwealth, and the predatory practices of some Wall Street financiers.

 But all that is a matter for another day.
 Our job right now is to come to the aid of fellow citizens in dire need.